AdobeDocs/workfront.en/help/quicksilver/administration-and-setup/get-started-wf-administration/manage-available-licenses-in-your-system.md

 1. Click **Save**.

 As a Workfront administrator, you can set maximum license counts for the Home Groups to prevent a business unit from using Workfront licenses purchased for other business units.
-For instructions, see [Set the maximum license count for a Home Group](#set) in this article.
+For instructions, see [Set the maximum license count for a Home Group](#set-the-maximum-license-count-for-a-home-group) in this article.

-## Set the maximum license count for a Home Group
+## Set the maximum license count for a Home Group {#set-the-maximum-license-count-for-a-home-group}

 As a Workfront administrator, you can set maximum license counts for the top-level Home Groups in your system.
 This allows you to prevent a business unit from using Workfront licenses purchased for other business units within your organization.